OPS-E2E-PPE/VBA-Docs/api/Word.footnotes.md

 ---
-title: Footnotes object (Word) ms.prod: word ms.assetid: d46a0972-2784-4814-d547-30122a35cdc1
+title: Footnotes object (Word) ms.assetid: d46a0972-2784-4814-d547-30122a35cdc1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Footnotes object (Word)

 A collection of **Footnote** objects that represent all the footnotes in a selection, range, or document.

 ## Remarks

 Use the **Footnotes** property to return the **Footnotes** collection.
 The following example changes all of the footnotes in the active document to endnotes.

 ```vb
 ActiveDocument.Footnotes.SwapWithEndnotes
 ```

 Use the **Add** method to add a footnote to the **Footnotes** collection.
 The following example adds a footnote immediately after the selection.